 Apple’s iPhone 12 series is the first generation of the company’s mobile devices to feature 5G technology.
 This is critical for future-proofing your new phone for the next five years or so.
 It seems to have been key for 5G’s growth too, as Counterpoint Research proclaimed the iPhone 12 the best selling 5G smartphone within the first two weeks, accounting for nearly 25% of all smartphone sales in October 2020 and justifying the iPhone 12 Pro‘s position as the best 5G smartphone.

 Basically, you need to balance your need.
 Faster connection speeds, while unnecessary for scrolling through your Twitter feed, could prove extremely convenient for downloading a full-length movie.
 It’s up to you how you want to use the iPhone 12’s 5G capabilities, and Apple has made it flexible and easy to customize.
-While on Apple’s iPhone 12,
+While on Apple’s iPhone 12, 5G is on by default, governed by a Smart Data Mode designed to balance network speed and your battery, you can turn it off.
+Here’s how to turn off 5G in the iPhone 12.

 How to turn off 5G in the iPhone 12